lborocs/22cob290-part2-team-10/README.md

 ### TODO (not from feedback)

 - [ ] Project name editable (managers/team leaders only)
+- [ ] Delete project (managers/team leaders only with confirmation dialog)
 - [ ] Make page for creating a new project instead of using a modal
 - [ ] Decide what goes in manager dashboard sidebar
   - Same as every other page? (list of projects)